uaraven/windsock_owm/readme.md

 ![](img/data_field.png)

-Arrow will change the color from green to red depending on the wind strength and direction, i.e. tailwind is always good(green) and light headwind is not a big deal either (green), but stronger headwind will be shown in orange or red.
+Arrow will change the color from green to red depending on the wind strength and direction, i.e. tailwind is always good(green) and light headwind is not a big deal either (green), but stronger headwind will be shown in orange or red (That obviously doesn't work on Edge 130).

 The windsock data field uses OpenWeatherMap as weather provider, you will need to register an API key and configure Windsock OWM to use it.

+The Windsock OWM requires Background, Communications and Positioning permissions to retrieve wind data in background from OpenWeatherMap.

 ## Configuration